Get insider access

 H 1.1" (2.7 cm)

 These headphones come with a decent carrying case.
 It's nearly identical in design to that of the JBL TUNE 230NC TWS True Wireless, although the inner molding is designed to fit these specific earbuds.
-It's also made of plastic, but it feels a bit cheap overall.
+It's also made of plastic but feels cheap overall.
 The lid especially feels flimsy compared to the case's body.
-That said, it has magnets to hold the buds in place and there are LED lights to display the battery life of the case.
+It has magnets to hold the buds in place, and LED lights display the case's battery life.

 7.5